gcrossie/ski-trip-planner/README.md

 | Random Forest | 2.93 | 4.10 | 0.87 |
 | Gradient Boosting | **2.65** | **3.74** | **0.89** |

-Gradient Boosting achieved the lowest MAE and RMSE and the highest R² score.
+Gradient Boosting gave the best result on the test set.

 ---

 ## Cross-Validation

-To evaluate model performance more reliably, 5-fold cross-validation was also performed.
+I also used 5-fold cross-validation to check whether the models performed well across different splits of the data.

-Average cross-validation MAE was approximately:
+The average MAE was approximately:

 | Model | Mean CV MAE |
 |---|---:|